Gusvatar/Gusvatar/README.md

 ### Hello, my name is Gustavo
 - 🐱‍💻 I am a computer science student
-- 🔭 I intend to work with front-end development
+- 🔭 My goal is to work with game development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Unity and game design

 <div>
   <a href="https://beacons.ai/Gusvatar">